Simon-Institute-for-Longterm-Governance/si-website/src/content/custom-page/projects.md

       specialized advice to policy actors.
 We focus on processes that promote long-term thinking, enhance risk mitigation, and strengthen global technology governance.
+  - category: Facilitation
+    title: Facilitation
+    description: With strong connections in academia, the multilateral system, and leading research labs, we’re able to effectively bring stakeholders together.
+We foster collaboration and information sharing through our workshops, meetings, and events, bridging the gap between technological innovation and policymaking, while also nurturing a network of like-minded actors.
 seo:
   title: ""
   description: ""